unievo/mcp/servers/mx-api/README.md

 There is also an Essentials MCP server that provides a reduced version of the full index server for essential tools across multiple domains:

-- [Essentials](README-essentials.md): Includes essential tools across multiple domains
+- [Essentials](README-essentials.md): Includes selected essential tools across multiple domains (Accounts, Collections, Tokens, Transactions)

 ## Installation

-The servers can be used in any MCP client (AI agents, Chatbots, Coding agents, etc.)
+The servers can be used with any MCP client (AI agents, Chatbots, Coding agents, etc.)

 For MCP clients that support MCP file configuration, server configuration is added under the `mcpServers` section.